Nineteen markets, one Lowcountry.

+From Edisto Beach to Awendaw, from Folly Beach to Dorchester, and everywhere in between.
 Every market has its own logic — pricing, schools, traffic, the unwritten rules of which neighborhoods turn over and which don't.
 The agent's job is to know each one.
-These are the ones I work in.

 Home base.
 Old Village porches, master-planned neighborhoods, and the school zones every relocating family asks about first.